leandro-driguez/leandro-driguez.github.io/README.md

-# lead8000.github.io
+# My Website

-## Hello world!

-- [ ] activate Github Pages
-- [X] write a better presentation in my website with pure HTML
+In this repository, I will share my personal website with you and progressively update it.